Mardy Gilyard: St. Louis Rams

 He was released by the Rams in the final cutdown after the fourth preseason game in the 2011 preseason.

-New York Jets
+New York Jets (first stint)

 The New York Jets claimed Gilyard off waivers on September 4, 2011.
 However, he was waived by the Jets on September 9.

 Philadelphia Eagles

 Gilyard worked out for the Philadelphia Eagles in September 2011 and met with the team again on January 5, 2012.
 He was signed to a futures contract the following day.
 On August 31, 2012 Gilyard was released by the Eagles.
 On September 11, 2012, he was signed by the Eagles.
 In six games with the Eagles, his only stats were two punts returned for 15 yards.
 On November 23, 2012, he was released to make room for Greg Salas.

 New York Jets (second stint)

 Gilyard was signed to the Jets' active roster on November 28, 2012.
 The Jets waived Gilyard on December 24, 2012.
 In two games with the Jets, he caught two passes for 15 yards.